 The passive TB ranging measurement sounding follows the same rules and procedures for the measurement sounding for TB ranging described in 11.21.6.4.3.3 (TB ranging Measurement Sounding phase), unless explicitly stated otherwise.

 The second phase of the passive TB ranging measurement sequence, after the passive TB ranging Polling phase, is called the passive TB ranging measurement sounding phase.
-The passive TB ranging measurement sounding phase may include one or more Passive Sounding Ranging Trigger frames and HE Ranging NDP or EHT Ranging NDP exchanges, a Ranging NDP Announcement frame, and an HE Ranging NDP or EHT Ranging NDP transmission; see Figure 11-68 (Passive TB ranging polling, Measurement Sounding, and Measurement Reporting phases).
+The passive TB ranging measurement sounding phase may include one or more Passive Sounding Ranging Trigger frames and HE RangingI2R NDP exchanges, a Ranging NDP Announcement frame, and an HE RangingR2I NDP transmission; see Figure 11-68 (Passive TB ranging polling, Measurement Sounding, and Measurement Reporting phases).

 Figure 11-68—Passive TB ranging polling, measurement sounding, and measurement reporting phases.

-In passive TB ranging, for each ISTA, the RSTA shall transmit a Passive Sounding Ranging Trigger frame, which includes a single User Info field.
+In passive TB ranging, for each ISTA, the RSTA shall transmit a Passive Sounding Ranging Trigger frame, which includes a single User Info field which is not a Special User Info field.

 An RSTA shall transmit one or more Passive Sounding Ranging Trigger frames, each of which is addressed to a single ISTA, the first one coming a SIFS time after the TB Polling phase.

-An ISTA addressed by the AID/RSID in the Passive Sounding Ranging Trigger frame shall transmit an HE Ranging NDP or EHT Ranging NDP a SIFS time after the reception of the Passive TB Ranging Ranging Trigger frame.
+An ISTA addressed by the AID/RSID in the Passive Sounding Ranging Trigger frame shall transmit an HE RangingI2R NDP a SIFS time after the reception of the Passive TB Ranging Ranging Trigger frame.

-An RSTA transmitting a Passive Sounding Ranging Trigger frame shall not use a bandwidth wider than that indicated in the IFTM frame sent to the ISTA., and If the Passive Sounding Ranging Trigger frame is soliciting an HE Ranging NDP, the RSTA shall set the associated (#1288) TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
-Otherwise, the RSTA shall set the associated (#1288) TXVECTOR parameter CH_BANDWIDTH of the Passive Sounding Ranging Trigger frame to CBW320.
+An RSTA transmitting a Passive Sounding Ranging Trigger frame shall not use a sounding bandwidth wider than that indicated in the IFTM frame sent to the ISTA, and the RSTA shall set the associated (#1288) TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT to be the same sounding bandwidth value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.

 NOTE—Generally a PSTA benefits from consistent ranging measurement performance when an RSTA initiates a passive TB ranging sequence with the nominal advertised bandwidth in every TXOP.

-An RSTA receiving an HE Ranging NDP or an EHT Ranging NDP solicited by a Passive Sounding Ranging Trigger frame, shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame transmitted at bandwidth less than or equal to 160 MHz, to initiate a transmission of a Ranging NDP Announcement frame and an HE/EHT Ranging NDP.
-In the case the bandwidth of the soliciting Passive Sounding Ranging Trigger frame is equal to 320 MHz, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to CBW320.

-An RSTA transmitting a Ranging NDP Announcement frame and an HE/EHT Ranging NDP after receiving an HE/EHT Ranging NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+(#2103) An RSTA transmitting a Ranging NDP Announcement frame and an HE Ranging R2I NDP after receiving an HE RangingI2R NDP as a response to a Passive Sounding Ranging Trigger frame, shall set the TXVECTOR parameter CH_BANDWIDTH or CH_BANDWIDTH_IN_NON_HT to be the same sounding bandwidth value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.

-An ISTA transmitting an HE Ranging NDP or EHT Ranging NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the UL BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame whose bandwidth is less than or equal to 160 MHz.
-If the bandwidth of the Passive Sounding Ranging Trigger frame is equal to 320 MHz, the ISTA shall set the TXVECTOR parameter CH_BANDWIDTH to CBW320.
+An ISTA transmitting an HE RangingI2R NDP as a response to a Passive Sounding Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be in the same value way as when sending an HE TB Ranging NDP or EHT TB Ranging NDP in response to the Trigger frame respectively, the UL BW subfield of i.e., based on the Common Info field and User Info field in the Passive Sounding Ranging Trigger frame.